0xambr0sia/illumination/README.md

 ## Notes

-Feel free to explore and enjoy the ambr0sia web application!
+Feel free to explore and enjoy!
 If you have specific questions or need further assistance, refer to the complete source code or project documentation.